top of page

 Where will the trial take place?

-At the Makeup Boudoir in Port Kennedy.
+At the Makeup Studio in Port Kennedy.

 Will our makeup on the day be exactly the same as our trial makeup?